OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 echo "Next, run installer and then adb reboot" echo "Want to use it again?
 Start your emulator with 'emulator -avd NAMEOFX86A8.0 -writable-system -selinux permissive'"
 ```

+Xposed comes with various modules, such as the earlier discussed module to bypass SSL pinning with JustTrustMe and SSLUnpinning.
+But you can create your own modules as well to patch often used security mechanisms of Android applications.

 ##### Angr